jdrews/keepalived-notes/README.md

 ip a
 ```

-Systemctl can also tell you the status of keepalived
+Systemctl can also tell you the status of keepalived.
 ```
 systemctl status keepalived
 ```